Multi-Dimensional Aggregation¶

 Approach¶

-(start, end, name)tuples so we can match any timestamp to its window. - Stream through data rows -- for each row, parse its time, find the matching window, then accumulate cost and views into two separate groupings.
+(start, end, name)tuples so we can match any timestamp to its window. - Stream through the data rows.
+For each row, parse its time, find the matching window, then accumulate cost and views into two separate groupings.

 - Use a helper class (